teemuatlut/TMC2130Stepper/README.md

 CS is the Current Scale value<br>
 V_fs is the voltage determined by v_sense<br>
 R_sense is the chosen sense resistor<br>
 I_sine is the current position in the sine table.
-I_motor reaches peak value at I_sine = 248
+I_motor reaches peak value at I_sine = 248<p>

+If external_ref is enabled, V_fs is scaled by V_ain/2.5V

 ## Functions